 Did you know?

-The two brothers have played in the same team twice at senior level, in Nico's first two full Bundesliga games in 2018/19, but have actually opposed each other on three occasions.
+The two brothers have played in the same team seven times in the Bundesliga and have actually opposed each other on three occasions.
 Twice it was Nico and Freiburg against Keven and Union in 2019/20, while the most recent was Nico with Union against Keven and Freiburg last season.
 And while Nico was at the U21 Euros over the summer, Keven was with the Olympic squad at Tokyo 2020.

 What they're saying